zebpalmer/WeatherAlerts/README.rst

 ------
 Use cases that I am in the process of supporting.

-- Command line usage
+- Command line usage (mostly done)
-- Packaged module to call from other programs
+- Packaged module to call from other programs (working, some features to add)
-- Daemon to run and post alerts to console as they come in
+- Daemon to run and post alerts to console as they come in (done)
-- Nagios monitoring script
+- Nagios monitoring script (working, but lots of features to add)
-- A web service that given various paramaters will return json or raw text summaries of the requested data.
+- A web service that given various paramaters will return json or raw text summaries of the requested data. (not started)
-- Would love to see someone (or me when I get time/figure out how) write a KDE plasmoid/widget from this...
+- Would love to see someone (or me when I get time/figure out how) write a KDE plasmoid/widget from this... (one day...)

 *If you have another use case, feel free to submit a request and jump in to help if you can.*